bobbotron/mvnbuildbard/README.md

 # Maven Build Bard

 Maven build bard is a small maven lifecycle listener that reacts to maven build events to play notes via JFugue (http://www.jfugue.org/).
+This is currently set up to build on Java 8 but should build on later java platforms with no problem.